JoniColeman/gwas_scripts/README.md

 #####Recalling and rare-variant calling

-Not covered by this protocol, see http://confluence.brc.iop.kcl.ac.uk:8090/x/4AAm, which presents best-practice for recalling the raw genotype data using Illumina GenomeStudio, and https://github.com/KHP-Informatics/chip_gt, which implements and compares the results of [ZCall] (https://github.com/jigold/zCall) and [Opticall] (https://www.sanger.ac.uk/resources/software/opticall/).
+Not covered by this protocol, see http://confluence.brc.iop.kcl.ac.uk:8090/x/4AAm, which presents best-practice for recalling the raw genotype data using Illumina GenomeStudio, and https://github.com/KHP-Informatics/chip_gt, which implements and compares the results of [ZCall](https://github.com/jigold/zCall) and [Opticall](https://www.sanger.ac.uk/resources/software/opticall/).
 [This Nature Protocols paper](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4441213/)  is also very good.

 #####Reformat of data from the rare caller pipeline